Harmonia: Enhancing Data Placement and Migration in Hybrid Storage Systems via Multi-Agent Reinforcement Learning: Evaluation

-\head{Performance on HSS with Persistent Memory (PMEM) Devices} To demonstrate the \namePaper{}'s extensibility to emerging persistent memory technologies, we evaluate \namePaper{} and baselines on an HSS with a persistent memory device~\cite{intelpmem200} and a high-end SSD~\cite{inteloptane} (see Table \ref{tab:devices}).
-We emulate the PMEM device using RAMDisk because these emerging devices are not easily available. \fig{\ref{fig:pmem_performance}} shows the performance of \namePaper{} and baselines on HSS with PMEM.
-Performance is shown as average request latency normalized to Fast-Only (i.e., PMEM device can store all data).
+\head{Performance on HSS with Persistent Memory (PMEM)} To demonstrate extensibility to emerging memory technologies, we evaluate \namePaper{} and baselines on an HSS with a persistent memory (PMEM)~\cite{intelpmem200} and a high-end SSD~\cite{inteloptane} (see Table \ref{tab:devices}).
+We emulate PMEM using a RAMDisk configured to match PMEM's latency characteristics, as these emerging devices are not readily available. \fig{\ref{fig:pmem_performance}} shows the \camii{average I/O request latency} of \namePaper{} and baselines on HSS with PMEM normalized to Fast-Only (i.e., PMEM stores all data).
 We make three key observations.
-First, \namePaper{} outperforms the best-performing baseline, \cde{}, by 15.6\% and achieves 80\% of Oracle's performance.
-Second, \cde{} outperforms other baselines in this HSS configuration as it places most data in the low-latency PMEM device.
-However, \cde{}'s frequent data evictions on the critical path lower its performance compared to \namePaper{}. \cde{} performs better in read-intensive workloads because they consist of fewer writes and require fewer evictions.
-Third, in read-intensive workloads (i.e., RocksDB, MLPerf), \namePaper{} shows a higher performance improvement as it proactively prefetches data to the PMEM device, which leads to more reads from the PMEM device.
-We discuss \namePaper{}'s applicability to emerging memory technologies in \S\ref{sec:discussion}.